Elphicke paid alleged victim ‘in small amounts to prevent wife finding out’

 He also described how the first alleged incident happened and said that he stopped immediately when the woman told him to.

-“The atmosphere was very warm and convivial and I believed she wanted to take matters further.
+“The atmosphere was very warm and convivial and I believed she wanted to take matters further,” he said.

 “I leaned over and kissed her.